You can speak up for a child who has been abused or neglected.

-Court Appointed Special Advocates (CASA) are citizen volunteers who serve as Guardians ad Litem (GAL) for neglected and abused children in the Lucas County Juvenile Court system.
-A CASA/GAL volunteer’s primary focus is on what is best for the child.
-CASA/GAL advocates are trained by the Juvenile Court to investigate a child victim’s social and emotional background and current circumstances and make recommendations to the court regarding what is best for that child.
+Court Appointed Special Advocates (CASA) are citizen volunteers who serve as Guardians ad Litem (GAL) for abused and neglected children in the Lucas County Juvenile Court system.
+CASA/GAL advocates are trained by the Juvenile Court to investigate a child victim’s social and emotional background and current circumstances and make recommendations to the court regarding what is in the child’s best interest.

-The CASA/GAL then monitors the child’s progress until the child is placed by the Court in a permanent home.
-The goal of the CASA/GAL advocate is to ensure that a child’s voice, needs, and wishes are heard by the Court and that the child’s right to a safe, permanent home is acted on in a sensitive and expedient manner.
+The CASA/GAL then monitors the child’s progress ensuring that the child’s voice, needs, and wishes are heard by the Court and that the child’s right to a safe, permanent home is acted on sensitively and expediently.

 Or download the PDF Application here.
 Fill out and email, or print and mail.

 Who can volunteer?

 CASA volunteers are adults (age 21 or older) who come from every walk of life and share a commitment to improving children’s lives, a willingness to learn, and an open mind toward different life experiences.
 We will train you, no special education, experience, or background is needed.

 I’m ready to volunteer.

 Become a CASA volunteer in a three-part screening process:

 We recommend submitting your application as early as possible because processing the application typically takes several weeks.